What we know about the Baltimore bridge collapse - KESQ

 What we know about the Baltimore bridge collapse

-(CNN) — A massive cargo ship plowed into Baltimore’s Francis Scott Key Bridge early Tuesday, causing the 1.6-mile bridge to crumble like a pile of toothpicks – plunging cars and people into the frigid water below.
+(CNN) — A massive cargo ship plowed into Baltimore’s Francis Scott Key Bridge early Tuesday, causing the 1.6-mile structure to crumble like a pile of toothpicks – plunging cars and people into the frigid water below.
+Six people are presumed dead, a Coast Guard official said at a news conference Tuesday evening.

 Here’s what we know about the catastrophe: